jp-wang/slides/02-thinking-in-navigation-api/thinking-in-navigation-api.md

 ![abc](img/abc.png)

->Note: We have two options to implement it.
+We have two options to implement it.

+## NavKit style

 ```
 startNavigation() = fa(a) {